Rules for Ready/Valid Handshakes and Synchronization

 from FPGA Design Elements by Charles Eric LaForest, PhD.

-I based these rules on those in the AMBA AXI4 Specification, Chapter A3, "Single Interface Requirements", and expanded on their meaning and consequences.
-I have replaced the inappropriate "master/slave" terminology with "source/destination", correspondingly, when refering to handshake interfaces.
+I originally based these rules on those written in the AMBA AXI4 Specification, Chapter A3, "Single Interface Requirements", and expanded on their meaning and consequences.
+I have replaced the inappropriate and inaccurate "master/slave" terminology with "source/destination", correspondingly, when refering to handshake interfaces.

 Interfaces